Carlmundo/W2-Plus/README.md

 | Swedish                 | ✅*      | ✅     |

 *Using the European frontend, the language will be determined by checking your system language to see if it matches one of the following: English, French, Italian, Portuguese, Spanish, Swedish.
 If none of them apply, English will be used.

 **May require changing your Windows setting "Language for non-Unicode programs" / "Język dla programów nieobsługujących kodu Unicode" to Polish.
 If needed, you will be prompted about this during installation.

 ## Troubleshooting
  - Do **not** set any compatibility settings on any of the game's files
  - Make sure only one copy of the game is installed to avoid it launching the wrong application
+ - Check the Misc\Readme.txt file for any additional known fixes